ndrean/binyJS/Readme.md

 It uses the key "stateVariable"`.resp` to set the rendered DOM elements.

 It relies on _unique keys_; you need to use the `key` attribute in the HTML to identify each element of the rendered DOM array.
 You need to pass to the state variable the unique identifier you use in your data (eg `key: "id"`).
 Both "key" are different.

+> Limitations: it is not fully reactive in the sense that if you have a cascade of dependencies between state variables, then you need to be explicit and mutate the dependent state variable.
+For example, you have a list of todos, completed or not.
+Suppose you have a counter on the total completed todos as a state variable.
+In the action where you change the completion of a todo, you need to modify of the counter state accordingly for the counter to be reactive.
+The "todoMVC" demonstrates this.

 ## Usage